iEndllese/GenPass-4.0.9/README.md

 Cyrillic generation:

-Generates Russian letters and numbers, it is recommended to use only for social networks that support Cyrillic Supports the generation range of your choice, more precisely the generation of a certain number of passwords and its length
+Generates Russian letters and numbers, it is recommended to use only for social networks that support Cyrillic.
+Supports the generation range of your choice, more precisely the generation of a certain number of passwords and its length